Best Practices for Naming Images for SEO

 Best practices for naming images for SEO

-• File names should briefly, clearly describe the image.
+• File names should clearly describe the image, briefly and concisely.

-• File names and extensions should always be lower case.
+• File names and extensions should always be lower case to avoid broken images in case sensitive systems ( unix/linux)

 • File names should have only letters or numbers, with the exception of hyphens replacing spaces.

-• If you are uploading images through a CMS like WordPress, always take the time to add alt text.
+• If you are uploading images through a CMS like WordPress, always take the time to add addition text descriptions with alt text, title, captions and descriptions.

 • If you have multiple corresponding images, name them logically in the same format. ie image-1.jpg, image-2.jpg